-Outdoor activities such as beach volleyball, surfing, skateboarding and biking are inherent to the Hermosa Beach culture.
+Outdoor activities such as beach volleyball, surfing, skateboarding, and biking are inherent to the Hermosa Beach culture.
 Other favorite activities include jogging or walking along the Greenbelt, Pier and the Strand-- the paved path paralleling the beach and connecting Hermosa Beach to cities up and down the Santa Monica Bay coastline.
 Hermosa Beach and the South Bay are home to dozens of community and philanthropic organizations.
-The City keeps a full activities calendar from weekly farmers markets and holiday parades to AVP Tournaments and Heal the Bay “Costal Clean up Days”.
-You will find very friendly residents and as many homes have outdoor living spaces that are ideal for socializing with neighbors and passersby.
+The City keeps a full activities calendar from weekly farmers markets and holiday parades to AVP Tournaments and Heal the Bay “Coastal Clean up Days”.
+You will find very friendly residents and many homes have outdoor living spaces that are ideal for socializing with neighbors and passersby.
 This beach city is serviced by both local and city buses.

 From traditional surf & turf to more exotic cuisines and from comedy to jazz, Hermosa Beach has many fine dining and entertainment places from which to choose.
 You won’t find many chain restaurants or shops in Hermosa which add to its small-town charm.
 Some local favorite spots include:

-Shopping in Hermosa includes: surf, swim, skate shops, home design & décor shops and unique one-of- a-kind clothing and gift boutiques.
+Shopping in Hermosa includes surf, swim, skate shops, home design & décor shops, and unique one-of-a-kind clothing and gift boutiques.
 Manhattan Village Mall and Del Amo Shopping Center offer large department stores other national chain retailers within a few miles.

 This lively beach city is also well known for its entertainment offerings including live music from rock to blues to jazz.
 Festivals, parades, special events, and summer concerts occur throughout the year.
 The three-day weekends of Memorial Day and Labor Day bring thousands of visitors to the Fiesta Hermosa Street Fair, which has been a tradition for many years featuring hundreds of crafters and artists and live bands.